rafaelnsantos/kind-language-server/README.md

 - Select `Launch Client` from the drop down (if it is not already).
 - Press ▷ to run the launch config (F5).
 - If you want to debug the server as well, use the launch configuration `Attach to Server`
-- In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host](https://code.visualstudio.com/api/get-started/your-first-extension#:~:text=Then%2C%20inside%20the%20editor%2C%20press%20F5.%20This%20will%20compile%20and%20run%20the%20extension%20in%20a%20new%20Extension%20Development%20Host%20window.) instance of VSCode, open a document in 'kind' language mode.

-  - Type `j` or `t` to see `Javascript` and `TypeScript` completion.
+## Roadmap
-  - Enter text content such as `AAA aaa BBB`.
-The extension will emit diagnostics for all words in all-uppercase.
+  Write lexer and parser for code completion [kind-antlr4-c3](https://github.com/rafaelnsantos/kind-antlr4-c3)